ICT381/ict381-lab-notes/LAB_5C.md

 ## Task 2: Modify the files in ansible folder under automation repository that require changes

-1. Open the `build-application.yaml` file in `ansible` folder under `automation` repository.
+1. Open the `build-docker.yaml` file in `ansible` folder under `automation` repository.

-2. On Line 10 of the yaml file, replace the USERNAME placeholder with your own GitHub username.
+2. On Line 10 of the yaml file, replace the USERNAME placeholder with your own docker username.

 3. Open the `Jenkinsfile` file under the `automation` repository and replace your GitHub username.